 The SP SRS Activation/Deactivation MAC CE is identified by a MAC subheader with LCID as specified in Table 6.2.1-1.
 It has a variable size with following fields:

 - A/D: This field indicates whether to activate or deactivate indicated SP SRS resource set.
 The field is set to 1 to indicate activation, otherwise it indicates deactivation;

+Editor’s note:FFS if Upon reception of a MAC CE to activate an SP SRS resource set for antenna switching, the UE considers any previously activated SP SRS resource set for antenna switching as deactivated.

 - SRS Resource Set's Cell ID: This field indicates the identity of the Serving Cell, which contains activated/deactivated SP SRS Resource Set.
 If the C field is set to 0, this field also indicates the identity of the Serving Cell which contains all resources indicated by the Resource IDi fields.
 The length of the field is 5 bits;